Exploring Introverted Feeling (Fi)

 Introverted Judging functions (Fi and Ti) are individualistic.
 Introverted judgers value the freedom to be themselves without having to conform to others or rely on a group.
 As such, healthy FPs will respect the individuality and autonomy of others.
 They will be accepting and open-minded individuals, encouraging you to be you, regardless of what that means.
 Unfortunately, sometimes FPs are unfairly described as being the types to force their values onto others.

-7. FPs desire to discover and cultivate their identity
+7. Introverted Feelers desire to discover and cultivate their identity

-10. FPs, due to low Te, may struggle to be effective in the real world
+10. Introverted Feelers, due to low Te, may struggle to be effective in the real world

 Extraverted Thinking gives the user a desire to be structured and in physical control of their surroundings.
 FPs, with low Te, may secretly need structure and desire structure, but struggle to create it on their own.
 IXFPs especially often feel insecure about whether or not they can be effective in the real world.
 They may struggle to find a balance between their ideals and physical reality, not wanting to compromise themselves or adapt, or they may struggle to form actionable, longterm plans and goals.